“Why should I hire you?”

 At Juris Digital we are always asking our clients one simple question: What does your ideal client/case look like?
 We ask this question because we need to know the answer to create content marketing strategies that actually produce the sort of leads our clients want.

-Even if you are a young lawyer and perhaps you’ve only worked on a single case that you consider to be your ideal case, you ought to write your case study about that case, rather than focusing on cases that are a dime a dozen (even if that’s where the bulk of your experience lies).
+Even if you are a young lawyer and perhaps you’ve only worked on a single case that you consider to be your ideal case, you ought to write your client success story about that case, rather than focusing on cases that are a dime a dozen (even if that’s where the bulk of your experience lies).

 2. Get consent and buy-in from your client to tell their story